sschmidt23/Scratch/README.md

 # Scratch
-Just a space for random ipynbs and other materials
+Just a space for random ipynbs and other materials, not maintained very well